onsi/gomega/docs/index.md

 > Under the hood `session.Wait` simply uses `Eventually`.

-Since the signalling methods return the session you can chain calls together:
+Since the signaling methods return the session you can chain calls together:

 ```go
 session.Terminate().Wait()